 At the time of our 25th Reunion, endowment of a full tuition scholarship cost $460,000.
 For the first several years, our scholarship was awarded to male and female students in alternate years, reflecting our intention as the first class to graduate women.
 Over time, the size of the endowment has grown, so that we are now able to support two students, a woman and a man, each year.
 In proposing this project, the gift committee chairs said “We expect that, as the years go by, the expansion of this scholarship fund will serve as a continuing goal of the Class.”

-As of the end of fiscal 2021, our scholarship fund was valued at $3.783 million, and approximately $104,000 was available to support Class of 1971 Scholars.
+As of the end of fiscal 2022, our scholarship fund was valued at $3.225 million.
 Through the end of the 2021-2022 academic year, this class gift has supported 49 students with financial aid scholarship with a total distribution of awards of $1.7 million.

 Class of 1971 Public Affairs Forum

 Recognizing that “political activism was a central experience of our era at Williams”, the gift committee chairs proposed a forum in which “future generations of Williams students will be exposed to rigorous debate which will show them — and ourselves — that persons of intellect can disagree without being disagreeable and will encourage them to consider both sides of important issues.”
 The Forum was funded with $250,000.
 The Forum continues to be relevant today; President Mandel formed an Ad Hoc Committee on Inquiry and Inclusion, and discusses their final report in a July, 2019 interview.